nizwant/dotfiles/README.md

 **Exit from the shell and reconnect again.** Your zsh configuration will load automatically and begin downloading the required packages.
 Wait for the process to complete, and your zsh setup with all plugins should be ready to use.

-The tmux should also load automatically the config file, so things like mouse support should work out of the box but to download tpm plugins use `[Prefix key] + I`.
-After that you should see new theme.
+Tmux should also load the config file automatically, so features like mouse support will work out of the box.
+To download TPM plugins, use `[Prefix key] + I`.
+After that you should see the new theme.